Skip to content

 view on github ↗

-A modern, open-source Progressive Web App for weather forecasting — built out of affection for Dark Sky and frustration at what replaced it.
+A modern, open-source Progressive Web App for weather forecasting — built out of affection for the discontinued weather app whose name the project echoes, and frustration at what replaced it.
 Installable, works offline, no auth.
 Real-time conditions, hourly and daily forecasts, precipitation graphs, animated radar, multi-location support.

 Status